 1. Understand That Rebellion Is Part Of The Process

 It is through the period of rebellion that teenagers begin to form an individual sense of self and identity.
 Teenage rebellion may manifest in several ways which may include getting into trouble at school, a drop in grades, questioning figures of authority, etc. If you notice your teen acting out, don’t be unreasonably strict on them.
-Understand
+Understand that they are essentially trying to express themselves or gain peer acceptance.

 2. Communication Is Key